mikeshardmind/lumi/README.md

 language level, and right now, the balance on some of these issues has been to keep certain kinds of unsoundness in favor of stability of existing systems.

-I hope this becomes a useful too that people can rely on, and I think it also can help assist CPython upstream in having another lens to view some of the problems in that isn't just academic, but implemented and ready to use.
+I hope this becomes a useful tool that people can rely on, and I think it also can help assist CPython upstream in having another lens to view some of the problems in that isn't just academic, but implemented and ready to use.